Dolores, shocked to see her own home while searching Google street views shares her humorous perspective on this helpful yet invasive site.

-Google your house and see your home at street level, see your neighbor’s house and street online for free.
+You can Google your house and see your home at street level online for free, along with your neighbor’s house and the rest of your street.
+Why stop there?
 Check out your co-workers' addresses and see if they live in an undesirable area or if they mow the lawn.

-Google maps displays your house and front yard, a handy web mapping service application for home buyers, or to help locate that party you’re invited to at a home in an unfamiliar neighborhood.
-They have not yet photographed every house in America, so some addresses you search for may be unavailable.
+Google Maps displays your house and front yard.
+It's a handy web-mapping service application for home buyers, or you can use it to help locate that party you’re invited to at a home in an unfamiliar neighborhood.
+The photographs cover streets far and wide, though some addresses you search for may still be unavailable.

 To view your house, or anybody else’s, follow these simple directions: